RomRider/apexcharts-card/README.md

 Your javascript code will receive:
 * `x`: a state or a value of the attribute if you defined one (it can be a `string`, `null` or a `number` depending on the entity type you've assigned)
 * `hass`: the full `hass` object (`hass.states['other.entity']` to get the state object of another entity for eg.)
+* `entity`: the full state object of the entity from the history entry currently being transformed

 And should return a `number`, a `float` or `null`.